cablehead/ktlawsf/src/markdown/about/alison.md

 While not practicing law, Alison may be seen biking around San Francisco or assisting animals in need.
 Alison has been a regular volunteer at the San Francisco SPCA for the past eight years.
-Alison lives in San Francisco with her husband, Andy, their daughter, Nathelina, and their two cats, Galoshes and Hop.
+Alison lives in San Francisco with her husband, Andy, their daughters, Nathelina and Annika, and their two cats, Galoshes and Hop.

 ## State Bar Admission